jsc329/ammonitorwiki/Chapter-0:-Motivation-and-Gratitude.md

 distribution patterns (e.g., an occupancy analysis) in relation to their management objectives.

-The **AMMonitor** package builds upon the software **monitoR** \[19\], an R package that uses spectrogram cross-correlation and binary point matching algorithms to automatically search audio files for target sounds.
-The **AMMonitor** package places the monitoring data into an **a**daptive **m**anagement framework \[20\], and was developed with a prototype of 20 AMU units (smartphones) \[21–23\].
+The **AMMonitor** package places the monitoring data into an **a**daptive **m**anagement framework \[19\], and was developed with a prototype of 20 AMU units (smartphones) \[20–22\].
 Since then, we have added the capacity to use the smartphone’s camera by enabling timed photographs as well as motion-triggered photographs, allowing the smartphones to act as “cam-trackers.”
-The **AMMonitor** approach does not require the use of smartphones however.
-Its flexibility allows the capture of data from other autonomous devices and the storage of results from other analytical systems.
+However, the **AMMonitor** approach does not require the use of smartphones.
+Its flexibility allows the analyis of data collected by other autonomous devices, and further permits the storage of results from other analytical systems for additional processing in R.

 This guide has been written to illustrate the **AMMonitor** approach as it currently stands.
 We welcome collaborators who may be interested in